-The reason I trust this one more is because they actually list their product information.
+The reason I trust this one more is that they list their product information.
 The iodine number (900) isn’t fantastic, but it does have a very large surface area for adsorption of 1400-1800 m2/g.

-If you use a lot of activated charcoal and want one which is suitable for both internal and external use as well as water-filtration, this is one of the best options on a budget.
+If you use a lot of activated charcoal and want one that is suitable for both internal and external use and water filtration, this is one of the best options on a budget.

 Nature’s Way Activated Charcoal Capsules

 - Capsules per bottle: 100

 Nature’s Way is a reputable brand that makes supplements in the USA.
 Their activated charcoal is incredibly popular.
 It contains only activated charcoal from coconut shells, and no additives or fillers like many other brands of capsules do.